-Best Waterfalls for Families to Visit in Georgia
+Best Family-Friendly Waterfalls to Visit in Georgia

 Southwest Atlanta is the site of a stunning waterfall, tucked inside one of the city’s oldest forests.
 As you splash, stay alert for wildlife in this lush spot!
 Kids can also explore the remnants of a stone springhouse (with moat) and Civil War-era trenches on this former battlefield site.

 Take the Marble Mine Trail to peek into the mouth of the old mine and explore four natural springs and a small 35-foot waterfall that is active in spring and winter only.
 Visit late in the day to catch spectacular sunsets over the lake.

 Hike an easy 1-mile trail at Sope Creek Park, one of the most popular and scenic in Atlanta’s Chattahoochee River National Recreation Area.
 The trail winds through the forest to a rushing, boulder-filled creek and past the ruins of the Civil War-era Marietta Paper Company.

 Where the red and white trails converge several small waterfalls create a beautiful place to watch and listen to the rushing waters.
 The ruins of the New Manchester textile mill run alongside the white-water rapids, close to the falls.
 District 13 movie scenes were shot here, making it a must-see for tweens/teens who love The Hunger Games series!